Raisahab1905/Snaaak-demo/poc.md

 - Observe terminal logs for successful email dispatch.
 - Ensure you receive the email in your inbox.
 - Troubleshoot using logs if not delivered.
+  For troubleshooting go through this [link](https://github.com/snaatak-Downtime-Crew/Documentation/blob/SCRUMS-75-PRINCE/ot-ms-understanding/notification/documentation/README.md#troubleshooting).

 ---